- On April 16, 2013 six men launched an attack on a critical power station in California.

 But the concerned coverage is dangerously delayed.
-While TheBlaze reported on it last December, only last week did the brazen Silicon Valley attack gain more attention because of the WSJ story — nearly ten months later.
+While TheBlaze reported on it last December, only last week did the brazen Silicon Valley attack gain more attention because of the Journal story — nearly 10 months later.

-The lag in attention could be linked to the initial assessment by the Santa Clara County’s sheriff department and Pacific Gas & Electric, who owns the station that was attacked near San Jose.
-According to the Sheriff’s press release and a PG&E spokesman, both the local law enforcement agency and the company dubbed the act “vandalism.”
+The lag in attention could be linked to the initial assessment by the Santa Clara County Sheriff’s department and Pacific Gas & Electric, which owns the station that was attacked near San Jose.
+According to the sheriff’s press release and a PG&E spokesman, both the local law enforcement agency and the company dubbed the act “vandalism.”

-“[Vandalism] is how we typically categorize incidents where other people damage our facilities,” Brian Swanson, a PG&E spokesman told TheBlaze.
+“[Vandalism] is how we typically categorize incidents where other people damage our facilities,” PG&E spokesman Brian Swanson told TheBlaze.
 “We are required to submit a report right after an incident, and with limited information that’s how we categorized it.”

-When then-FERC Chairman Wellinghoff heard about the attack on the Metcalf substation, he flew to Silicon Valley to assess the situation, not just with energy grid experts, but with criminal experts, according to the Wall Street Journal:
+When then-Federal Energy Regulatory Commission Chairman Jon Wellinghoff heard about the attack on the Metcalf substation, he flew to Silicon Valley to assess the situation, not just with energy grid experts, but with criminal experts, according to the Wall Street Journal: